websemantics/auto-pyro/README.md

 4- Create a database named, [`DB_USERNAME`](#environment-variables)

-5- Deploy the project
+5- Deploy the project by executing `Ant` in the project folder,

 ```bash
 cd auto-app
 ant
 ```

-This will launch the deploy process, set back until it is complete.
-The end result will be a fresh working copy PyroCMS.
+Set back until the deploy process is complete.
+The end result will be a fresh working copy of PyroCMS.

 ## How To use